ReCFA: Resilient Control-Flow Attestation: Introduction

 The advance of mobile edge computing \cite{DBLP:journals/comsur/MachB17} allows for more powerful end-systems with complicated commodity software, whose runtime integrity is better to be confirmed by remote management servers.
 Although the control-flow attestations have shown an advantage on remotely detecting control-flow hijacking, most of them fall short of scalability on complicated software.
-More specifically, the control-flow attestations rely on an offline procedure to measure all the legitimate control flow paths, which is potentially exponential to the scale of the program.
+More specifically, the control-flow attestations rely on an offline procedure to measure all the legitimate control-flow paths, which is potentially exponential to the scale of the program.
 Such an offline procedure, though feasible on IoT programs, is unrealistic to large programs or services.
 ScaRR \cite{DBLP:conf/raid/ToffaliniLB0C19} is the first work that adapts the runtime attestation to complex systems.
-The new control-flow model of ScaRR separates the execution path with checkpoints and represents each subpath between consecutive checkpoints with a sequence of control-flow events, including procedure calls, returns, and branches.
+The new control-flow model of ScaRR separates the control-flow path with checkpoints and represents each subpath between consecutive checkpoints with a sequence of control-flow events, including procedure calls, returns, and branches.
 A remote shadow stack at the verifier is used to preserve the calling context for precision.
-However, there are still considerable limitations to this approach.
+However, there are still limitations to this approach.
 ScaRR still requires the offline procedure to obtain a mapping from the measurement of each subpath to a sequence of the critical control-flow events on that subpath.
 To make the subpaths and measurements correct, source code is required, which is unobtainable for commodity software.
-Also, ScaRR uses the execution-profiling CFG to generate the measurement database which is impacted by the input seeds and may cause false positives of the online remote verification.
+Also, measuring the checkpoints-separated subpaths may cause context missing between consecutive subpaths to bring in potential false negatives of the online remote verification.
 Last, the verification of ScaRR only provides coarse-grained path diagnoses.
-ScaRR can identify subpaths triggering control-flow violations but fails to locate the exact control flow events (e.g. indirect branches) that cause the violations.
+ScaRR can identify subpaths triggering control-flow violations but fails to locate the exact control-flow events (e.g. indirect branches) that cause the violations.